jesusantguerrero/sunday/README.md

 # IC-Daily (codename: Sunday)
-Monolith app using laravel 9, jetstream, intertia and Vue2.
+Monolith app using laravel 9, jetstream, intertia and Vue.

 ICDaily is a productivity web app to help you keep your tasks, track your time, using pomodoro inspired on Monday.